paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 7. What is and how to use the with statement?

 Remember how we talked about closing files properly to keep our data safe and resources free?
-Today, we'll meet a powerful friend who helps us with that: the `with` statement!
+Now, we'll meet a powerful friend who helps us with that: the `with` statement!
 Think of it as a helpful robot that opens and closes doors for you, ensuring everything is done smoothly and securely.

 **1. `with`: Your Automatic Doorman for Files:**